FacultadDeIngenieria/prog1/presentation/bash-intro/presentation.md

   - `mv resumen_de_la_mejor_materia_2.txt facultad/programacion1.txt` moves the file `resumen_de_la_mejor_materia_2.txt` to `facultad/programacion1.txt

 - rm - Remove File(s) and directories
-  - `rm facultad/programacion1.txt` removes the file `facultad/programacion1.txt`
+  - `rm facultad/programacion1.txt` removes the file `facultad/programacion1.txt` h

 ---

+# Other commands

 - echo - Writes arguments to the standard output
   - `echo rm *.txt` prints all the options to be removed to make sure we are deleteing what we want to delete.